 Like so many other questions, the answer is, it depends.
-Let’s explore the features and benefits of casement and double hung windows.
+Each a different window type, they have unique benefits.
+Read on to explore the features and options associated with casement and replacement double-hung windows.

-One of the primary purposes of windows are to let light into the home.
+One of the primary purposes of windows is to let light into the home.
 Both casement and double-hung windows achieve this goal, but there are differences.
-First, casement windows utilize a single sash whereas double-hung windows use two sashes in the same size frame.
-As a result, a double hung window will have a check rail where the two sashes meet, typically at the middle of the window.
-This not only blocks your view, but also cuts down on the light that will enter the home.
-So, if you are looking for more light, casements may be the way to go.
+First, casement windows utilize a single window sash whereas double-hung windows use two window sashes in the same size frame.
+As a result, a double-hung window will have a check rail where the two sashes meet, typically in the middle of the window.
+This not only blocks your view but also cuts down on the light that will enter the home.
+If you are looking for more light, replacement casement windows may be the way to go.

-Modern casements and double-hung windows are easy to open.
-Most casements use a crank while most double-hung windows have a sash lift to raise the sash.
+Modern replacement casement and double-hung windows are easy to open.
+Most casement windows use a window crank while most double-hung windows have a sash lift to raise the sash.
 Two things for homeowners to consider is the placement of the window and the interior window treatment, such as blinds or shades.
-If the window is over a sink or counter, it may be difficult for someone to reach over and lift a double hung sash.
+If the window is over a sink or counter, it may be difficult for someone to reach over and lift a double-hung sash.
 A casement window with an easily accessible crank might be a better option.
 Conversely, if you have shades or blinds on the interior of your windows they may hang up on the casement crank and not sit properly.
 A double-hung window without a protruding crank may be a better choice.

 Double-hung and casement windows come in many different sizes and configurations, but there are some fundamental differences.
-Double-hung windows can typically offer much larger operable windows than casements.
+Double-hung windows can typically offer much larger operable windows than casement windows.
 So, if you are trying to fill a large opening and want it to open, a double-hung is probably your best bet.
-If you choose casements for the same large opening you might need to put in two casements, adding to the cost and cutting down on visible glass due to the additional frame and sash.
+If you choose casement windows for the same large opening you might need to put in two casement windows, adding to the cost and cutting down on visible glass due to the additional frame and sash.

-Another difference between double-hung and casements is how the screens work.
-Double-hungs have a screen, either full or half, that sits on the outside of the window, so it will cover the exterior, changing the aesthetics and cutting down on the visible light that enters the home.
-Out-swing casement windows have a screen that sits on the interior of the window frame.
+Another difference between double-hung and casement windows is how the screens work.
+Double-hung windows have a screen, either full or half, that sits on the outside of the window, so it will cover the exterior, changing the aesthetics and cutting down on the visible light that enters the home.
+Replacement casement windows have a screen that sits on the interior of the window frame.
 This screen covers the opening, hides the sash of the window, and cuts down on the visible light that enters the home.

-The good news is that Pella offers a retractable hidden screen on both double-hungs and casements.
+The good news is that Pella offers a retractable hidden screen on both double-hung and casement windows.
+These screens are available on select products.
 The screen is there when you need it, gone when you don’t.
 When the screen is retracted more light enters your home, the beauty of your new windows is not hidden behind fiberglass screen cloth, and your screens are protected from dust, pets, and little hands.

 A Few Last Things to Consider